Jason-Les/python-psbt/README.md

 Download psbt.py and bitcoin\_lib.py and place together in desired directory. bitcoin\_lib.py is needed for parsing/serializing of transactions and scripts, as well as some other general functions.

-bitcoin\_lib is a library of basic bitcoin functions that was primarily written as part of @jimmysong's Programming Blockchain course and additionally augmented by parts of his pybtcfork claimer.
+bitcoin\_lib is a library of basic bitcoin functions that was primarily written as part of @jimmysong 's Programming Blockchain course and additionally augmented by parts of his pybtcfork claimer.
 I have made a few additions, mainly just for understanding of more script types.

 ## Test Vectors

 Optionally, you can also download test\_psbt.py which contains all the test vectors here: https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki#Test_Vectors

-Note that this test vectors are not exhaustive.
+Note that these test vectors are not exhaustive.

 ## Use